Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       shell

-- And then well switch to a powershell:
+- And then well switch to the powershell:

       powershell